wpsocio/wptelegram/src/README.txt

 13. Post Edit Page (Block Editor)

 == Changelog ==

+= 4.0.4 =
+- Fixed repeated caption for the image when using the "After the text" option
+- Fixed the issue of long texts being truncated

 = 4.0.3 =
 - Added support for adding internal note to chat IDs